TNT traces on EgyptAir plane debris split investigators: Le Figaro

-PARIS Investigators from France's institute for criminal research found traces of the explosive material TNT last week in Cairo on debris from an EgyptAir plane that crashed in May, triggering a dispute between French and Egyptian authorities, French newspaper Le Figaro reported on Friday.
+PARIS/CAIRO French investigators who found trace levels of the explosive material TNT on debris of an EgyptAir plane that crashed in May were prevented from further examining it, Le Figaro reported on Friday, a charge Egyptian officials denied.

-The origin of these traces remains unclear and Egyptian judicial authorities did not allow French investigators to examine the debris in detail, Le Figaro said, citing a source close to the investigation.
+The origin of the traces remains unclear and Egyptian judicial authorities did not allow French investigators to examine the debris in detail, Le Figaro said, citing a source close to the investigation.

 Egypt wishes to write a joint report with France to validate the presence of TNT on the debris.
 France has refused to do this because the investigators were not able to carry out an adequate inspection to determine how the traces could have got there, Le Figaro said.

+Responding to Le Figaro's report, sources on the Egyptian-led investigation committee denied the French team's work had been obstructed.

+"None of the investigators were prevented from participating in investigations, but rather the work is being done jointly according to the conduct of the investigative process," one of the committee sources said.

-A spokesman for the French national police declined to comment.
+A spokesman for the French national police has declined to comment on Le Figaro's report.

 Audio from the flight recorder of the crashed aircraft mentions a fire on board the plane in its final moments, the investigation committee said in July.